Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Implementation and Results

 \subsection{Results of the bunching estimator: the buncher ATE}

 Table \ref{otresults} reports treatment effect estimates based on Theorem \ref{thmblc}, when $p$ is either assumed to be zero or is estimated by one of the two methods described in Section \ref{sec:counterfactual}.
 The first row reports the corresponding estimate of the net bunching probability $\mathcal{B}-p$, while the second row reports the bounds on the buncher ATE $\mathbbm{E}[h_{0it}-h_{1it}|h_{it}=k,K_{it}^*=0]$.
 Within a fixed estimate of $p$, the bounds on the buncher ATE based on bi-log-concavity are quite informative: the upper and lower bounds are close to each other and precisely estimated.
+One can show from the expressions for the bounds in Theorem \ref{thmblc} that if $f_0(k) \approx f_1(k)$ and $p \approx 0$, the bounds will tend to be narrower when $F_0(k)$ is closer to $(1-\mathcal{B})/2$, i.e. the kink is close to the median of the latent hours distribution.
+This provides some intuition for why the bounds are reasonably narrow, since hours are roughly evenly divided to either side of 40 hours (cf. Figure \ref{hoursdensities}).

 The PTO-based estimate of $p$ provides the most conservative treatment effect estimate, attributing roughly one quarter of the observed bunching to active rather than counterfactual bunchers.
 Nevertheless, this estimate still yields a highly statistically significant buncher ATE of about 2/3 of an hour, or 40 minutes.
 This estimate has the following interpretation: consider the group of workers that are in fact working 40 hours in a given pay period and are not counterfactual bunchers.
 Firms would ask this group to work on average about 40 minutes more that week if they were paid their straight-time wage for all hours, compared with a counterfactual in which they are paid their overtime rate for all hours.
 If we instead attribute all of the observed bunching mass to active bunchers ($p=0$), then the buncher ATE is estimated to be at least 2.6 hours.
-In Appendix \ref{app:additional} I also report estimates based on alternative shape constraints and assumptions about effect heterogeneity (with similar results).
+In Appendix \ref{app:additional} I also report estimates based on alternative shape constraints and assumptions about effect heterogeneity (with similar results), including the method described in Section \ref{sec:blcquantileextrap} of polynomial extrapolation of quantiles (see Table \ref{otresultsextrap}).